The Nebraska District supports parish health, and congregational/church worker wellness ministries. This is offered through:

 To start a new ministry or strengthen an existing one, contact the District Representative for Parish Nursing and Congregational Health Ministry at email@example.com or 402-643-0664.

 New Resource: Template for making calls to older adults and those with chronic health conditions during the COVID-19 outbreak

 Parish Nurse Chris Blanke has produced a guide that can be used by congregations who are making calls to older adults and those with chronic health conditions.
 It is a step-by-step set of prompts and resources to offer special assistance to those in at-risk categories.
-You can download that document by clicking on this link.
+A new version of that file is now available (6/15/2020) You can download that updated document by clicking on this link.